Mickey (Toni Basil song): Critical reception

 Rock critic Robert Christgau commented on the perceived 'obscene' content of the lyric "So come on and give it to me / Any way you can / Any way you want to do it / I'll take it like a man".
 Christgau wrote in a review at the time that Basil "was the only woman ever to offer to take it up the ass on Top 40 radio."
 However, Basil has adamantly denied that the song is about anal sex, stating: "NO!
 That's ridiculous."

 The single reached number one on the US Billboard Hot 100 for one week and number two on the UK Singles Chart.
 It is Basil's only top 40 success.
 The song was ranked at number 6 on VH1's "100 Greatest One Hit Wonders of the 80s".

 Music video

-The music video was directed, produced and choreographed by Basil herself.
+The music video was directed, produced and choreographed by Basil.
 The cheerleaders featured in the video were members of a championship squad from Carson High School in Carson, California.
 The cheerleading uniform Basil wore in the music video was the one she actually wore in high school.
 According to Basil, "They didn't put anything in the budget, I did everything myself.
 And this is the actual cheer sweater from Las Vegas High."